lifeasageek/snu-software-security-public/prog-assign-1/README.md

 ## NOTES

-- To complete this assignment, we strongly encourage you to prepare your own machine running Ubuntu 16.04 with a root access.
-Ubuntu 18.04 is not tested, but it should be working without a major issue.
+- To complete this assignment, we strongly encourage you to prepare your own machine running Ubuntu 18.04 with a root access.

 ## Introduction